Price Predictions: BTC, ETH, BNB, XRP, SOL, DOGE, ADA, BCH, LINK, HYPE

 Key points:

-In addition, the 30-day SMA of Binance depositing and withdrawing addresses shows a drop to annual lows, indicating a market stalemate.

-BTC neither saw a blow-off top in 2025 nor a sharp 70% or 80% drawdown.
-Entrepreneur Anthony Pompliano said in an interview on CNBC that some investors are disappointed that BTC did not soar to $150,000 or higher.
-However, they have to remember that BTC is up 300% in three years.
+For the short term, Le said the Bitcoiners should be “fairly methodical and mathematical about it” as the price action is usually unpredictable.

+Select analysts believe that cryptocurrency prices will remain sensitive to the Fed’s policies in Q1 2026.
+BTSE chief operating officer Jeff Mei said in a blog post that a single 0.25% rate cut by the Fed and steady rate of Treasury purchases could push BTC to the $92,000 to $98,000 range, “supported by ongoing ETF inflows surpassing $50 billion and institutional accumulation.”

-What are the crucial support levels to watch out for in BTC and major altcoins?
+What are the critical support and resistance levels to watch out for in BTC and major altcoins?
 Let’s analyze the charts of the top 10 cryptocurrencies to find out.

 Bitcoin price prediction

-Buyers pushed the price above the 20-day exponential moving average (EMA) ($88,850) on Monday, but the long wick on the candlestick shows selling at higher levels.

-The bears will attempt to pull the price to the crucial support at $84,000, which is likely to attract buyers.
-If Bitcoin’s price turns up from $84,000 and breaks above the 20-day EMA, it suggests a possible range formation in the near term.
-The BTC/USDT pair could swing from $84,000 to $94,589 for some time.
+BTC turned down from the 20-day exponential moving average ($88,593) on Friday, indicating a negative sentiment.

-On the contrary, if the price breaks below $84,000, it signals the resumption of the downmove.
-The pair could drop to $80,600 and eventually to the vital support at $74,508.
+The crucial support to watch out for on the downside is $84,000.
+If this level gets violated, the Bitcoin price could resume its downtrend.
+The BTC/USDT pair could plunge to $80,600 and then to the formidable support at $74,508.

+Contrarily, a close above the 20-day EMA brings the $84,000 to $94,589 range into play.
+Buyers will have to drive and maintain the price above $94,589 to signal strength.
+The pair could then rally toward the psychological level of $100,000.

 Ether price prediction

+Ether (ETH) continues to trade inside the symmetrical triangle pattern, indicating a balance between supply and demand.

+If Ether price rises above the moving averages, the next stop could be the resistance line.
+Sellers are expected to defend the resistance line, as a break and close above it opens the door for a rally to $4,000.

-The bears are attempting to seize control by pulling the Ether price below the support line of the symmetrical triangle pattern.
-If they succeed, the ETH/USDT pair could slump to $2,623 and then to $2,373.
+Conversely, if the price turns down and breaks below the support line, it suggests that the bears have overpowered the bulls.
+The ETH/USDT pair could then descend to $2,623 and later to $2,373.

-Conversely, if the price turns up sharply from the support line and breaks above the moving averages, it suggests that the pair could remain inside the triangle for some more time.
-Buyers will be back in the game after ETH price closes above the resistance line.

 BNB price prediction